 Long story short, I’m glad I married into a Netflix subscription!

 On a more serious note, I, myself, am not a stranger to spending more time at home.
 I teach private English classes in the afternoons but the rest of the time I work from home and also spend time looking online for new projects.
-I’m in the process of writing a couple of ebooks which will now actually get finished much sooner than I had planned!
+I’m in the process of writing an ebook which will now actually get finished much sooner than I had planned!
 Hooray!

 Needless to say, the lockdown in Madrid doesn’t pose a huge change to my routine but I miss going for a walk, getting some sun and meeting up with friends.
 I had also been charging electric scooters from Lime as a side gig but I haven’t seen or touched a scooter since the morning of March 14th.
-The company has since removed their scooters from the city in an effort to help the general public comply with the lockdown regulations.
+The company has since removed its scooters from the city in an effort to help the general public comply with the lockdown regulations.

 For my husband, this whole setup is very strange.
 He works a couple of mornings during the week and then all afternoons during the same block of hours, four days a week.

 He has Fridays off and usually spends it indulging in some alone time, outside of the apartment.
 I, in turn, get my own alone time.
 On the weekends, he usually can squeeze in a few hours of football watching one or both days.

 We have done this ever since we got married a few months ago and it’s helped us maintain our individual personalities and allow us to work on personal projects.

 In the afternoons and evenings, we eat lunch and dinner together and sometimes dine out for the occasion.